-After the flight, the school/class will receive a special “Sponsor a Vet” Honor Flight Columbus certificate for the class, along with photo of the veteran.
+After the flight, the class will receive a special “Sponsor a Vet” Honor Flight Columbus certificate, along with photo of the veteran.

-After the flight, the school/class would be encouraged to invite the veteran to the classroom to have the veteran share with the students their day of honor.
+After the flight, the school/class/non-profit group would be encouraged to invite the veteran to an event to have the veteran share with everyone their day of honor.

 Honor Flight Columbus has heard many times of schools or classrooms that want to help our group and have a more personal relationship with a veteran.
 As our senior veterans are living history, what better way to learn about military service and these historical conflicts then to have somebody that was there!